 Best Sports Betting Sites Legal For U.S. Residents

 Satisfied with the info we've presented so far?
 Good because this section is dedicated to covering the places where it is legal, if not extremely safe, to make a wager online.
 These websites have gained a reputation for being legit and it's not something they're willing to compromise to increase their bottom line.
 Our staff has active accounts at these bookmakers and routinely risk their own money when making picks.

 One of the best places that USA players can go for legal online sports betting is at Bovada Sportsbook.
 This betting site truly epitomizes exactly what a sportsbook should be.
 They have betting odds that cover all of the most popular sports in the U.S., and form a plethora of different betting lines for sports like the NFL, NBA + more.

-Bovada allows bettors from every state but three to create an account - Maryland, New York, and Washington cannot create accounts.
+Bovada allows bettors from every state but three to create an account - Maryland, New York, Nevada, New Jersey and Delaware cannot create accounts.
 Those states which are allowed will be able to participate in legal online sports betting at on the top-rated spot around.

 BetOnline has some great features for bettors to check out.
 Along with being a legal sports betting outlet for American players, account holder and prospective bettors are able to access the site from just about anywhere now.
 Through the use of mobile betting, Bet Online has expanded its operation into the realm of mobile devices.